 I've been giving home tuition since I graduated in 2010.
 I've taught hundreds of students since then - both in mathematics & physics, and across all levels of education - KS3, GCSE, A-Level and occasionally undergraduate.

-I've also been working increasingly with Plymstock School since 2015.
-They've entrusted me to tutor as part of there 'pupil premium scheme', which gives a little extra help to the GCSE mathematics students who could use it.
+I've also been working with Plymstock School since 2015.
+They've entrusted me to tutor as part of the pupil premium scheme, which gives a little extra help to the GCSE mathematics students who could use it.

 I will normally suggest some relevant questions targeted at the material covered in a lesson.
 This allows a student to demonstrate and reinforce the understanding they developed within the lessons themselves.
 I will then review the students work, and give feedback and advice where relevant.
 This constant cycle of learning, independently working and evaluating leads to the very best use of your time in lessons.